-National Day Calligraphy and Painting Exhibition is held to celebrate our nation’s independence day.
+In 2010, Ngee Ann Cultural Centre (NACC), a subsidiary of The Ngee Ann Kongsi, first organised the Ngee Ann National Day Calligraphy and Painting Exhibition to celebrate our nation’s independence day with fellow Singaporeans.
 This is also to rekindle and commemorate the spirit of the very first art exhibition held by the then Ministry of Culture in 1969.
-This annual event invites visual artists regardless of race or religion to share their practices while celebrate the occasion with the joyous juxtaposition of traditional and contemporary artworks.
-A wide range of calligraphies and Chinese ink paintings, paintings of oil, acrylic, watercolour and various mixed media are on display.
-What better way to celebrate our national day than to indulge oneself in a visual feast?
+This annual event invites visual artists practising Western and Chinese art forms, regardless of race or religion, to share their masterpieces while celebrating the occasion with the joyous juxtaposition of traditional and contemporary artworks.

 Each year, the event showcases the works contributed by local artists and art enthusiasts from different age groups.
 Members of the public will be able to view the recent works of invited artists at this exhibition, which showcases a wide range of Chinese and Western artworks such as Chinese calligraphy, Chinese ink painting, woodcarving, oil, acrylic, watercolor paintings and sketching.
 Drawing inspiration from our nation’s National Day celebration, a number of the participating artists would create artworks based on the Singapore theme, demonstrating their sense of patriotism.
 Some of the artists shared the works created using unique technique and others would venture a new style of arts.

 The event is not only a platform for local artists to showcase their outstanding artworks influenced by both Western and Oriental art forms, but also a reflection of our nation’s cultural harmony and effort in preserving each ethnic group’s traditional culture and values.
 NACC hopes to propel and promote a more vibrant cultural scene in Singapore and the exhibition would allow the public to gain a deeper understanding and appreciation of local calligraphy and paintings.

 Introduction of Ngee Ann National Students’ Calligraphy Competition